MjxSjx/Portfolio/Case Study 1 - bike-share analysis/R Results/README.md

 # Fin
 Per stakeholder request:
-* We imported the previously cleaned CSV files in R.
+* We imported the previously cleaned CSV files into R.
-* We columns consistent then merged them into a single data frame.
+* We made the columns consistent, then merged them into a single data frame.
-* We cleaned up "ride_length" discrepancies and added new columns: date, year, month and, day.
+* We cleaned up "ride_length" discrepancies and added new columns: date, year, month, and day.
 * We answered the questions the instructions set out to answer in graphical form.
 * Finally, we learned how to export summary files for further analysis.